Use the Relevance Generative Answering component

 </body>

-1 For the Atomic RGA component to work, you must set a pipeline with which the RGA model is associated on the atomic-search-interface component.
+For the Atomic RGA component to work, your search interface must use the pipeline with which the RGA model is associated.

 This example produces the following search page: